dotnet/corefx/Breaking-Changes.md

 *Clear violation of public contract.*

 Examples:
-* throwing a new exception type in an existing common scenario
+* throwing a new/different exception type in an existing common scenario
+* An exception is no longer thrown
+* A different behavior is observed after the change for an input
 * renaming a public type, member, or parameter
 * decreasing the range of accepted values within a given parameter
+* A new instance field is added to a type (impacts serialization)
 * changing the value of a public constant or enum member

 ### Bucket 2: Reasonable Grey Area